 BJSS Retail Industry 2021 Predictions

-By Anna Clymo, Business Consultant and Freya Hansen, Business Consultant at BJSS
+By Anna Clymo and Freya Hansen, Business Consultants at BJSS

 THE RISE OF SOCIAL COMMERCE

 Social commerce has been on the rise for some time however, due to Covid-19 forcing us all to stay at home, 2020 was the year social media became the main way for us to communicate, discover and entertain ourselves.
 Be it through a live-streamed Instagram event or a viral TikTok campaign, there is a huge opportunity for these channels to provide that final step in the customer journey.

 We’re already seeing huge success of social commerce in China where it is predicted the channel could account for a 1/5 of all online sales (or a whopping $166 billion) by the year 2023.
 Additionally, with brands such as Instagram, TikTok and Facebook investing heavily in the commerce side of their platforms, we expect this area to make real strides in 2021.

 To understand which direction to take, retailers need to observe how their customers are currently interacting with their brand and social channels and then determine how and which channel can make those interactions better, increase engagement and drive sales and conversion.

 A SUBSCRIPTION MODEL SOCIETY

 The spread of Covid-19 and the consequential boom in e-Commerce has made many retailers re-think their loyalty schemes.
 With increased online shopping comes increased competition, as it is much easier to close a tab and switch to a competitor’s website than to physically travel to a different store.